danlassiter/danlassiter.github.io/_posts/2015-03-21-webexp-skeleton.markdown

             // replace HTML inside the span with id 'changeMeTxt' });
     $('#changeMultiple').click(function() {
-            // when you click the button with id 'change', do this: var randomInt = Math.floor(100 * Math.random());
+            // when you click the button with id 'changeMultiple', do this: var randomInt = Math.floor(100 * Math.random());
             // pick a random integer between 0 and 99
         $('.changeMultipleTxt').html('Random int: ' + randomInt);